EdmundLewry/EdmundLewry/README.md

 I'm on a quest to see just how far I can get on the road to mastery in Software Development.

-🔎 Join me and the other **Seekers of the Vanguard** as ClearBlueSkies_ on Twitch
+🔎 Join me and the other **Seekers of the Vanguard** as [ClearBlueSkies_ on Twitch](https://www.twitch.tv/clearblueskies_)

-🌟 Want to buy me some provisions?
+### 🌟 Want to buy me some provisions?

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/I2I319Z9PN)

+### Open to new work!

-I'm looking for new opportunities and would love to collaborate on projects.
+I'm open for new opportunities and would love to collaborate on projects.
 Feel free to get in touch if you'd like to work together!

 <!--